 Passion tea lemonade gelatin dessert is flavorful without all the guilt!
 Gluten-free and dairy-free.

 - 3 tbsp lemon juice

 - 2 packets Knox gelatin bloomed in 1/2 cup cold water

 - 1/2 tsp lemon zest

-- Boil 3 cups of water.
+Boil 3 cups of water.
 Take off heat and steep the tea bags for 5 or so minutes.
-Add lemon juice, lemon zest and stevia.
+Add lemon juice, lemon zest and sugar.

 - In a small bowl, bloom gelatin in 1/2 cup cold water.
 It will gel to the consistency of runny applesauce.

 - Immediately, add it to the tea water.
 Whisk for 5 minutes until the gelatin is dissolved.